danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **For at-most-once**, commit offsets before processing messages.
 - For at-least-once processing, **commit offsets after processing messages**.
 - **Consumers can subscribe to multiple topics** via regex or a topic list.
+- To achieve scaling out and scaling in for a ksqlDB cluster, you can start additional ksqlDB servers with the same configuration during live operations or stop the desired running servers, keeping at least one server running.
+The **maximum parallelism depends on the number of partitions**.
+- In a multi-consumer setup, the **consumer group leader is responsible for assigning a subset of topic partitions to each consumer** in the group.
+The **heartbeat thread** is used to detect if a consumer has failed.
+- If two consumers have the same group ID and subscribe to the same topic, **each consumer will be assigned a subset of the partitions** in the topic.
+- To commit offsets, **consumers produce messages to a special `__consumer_offsets` topic** with the committed offset for each partition.
+- For **at-most-once processing**, offsets should be committed **before** processing the data.
+- **Adding more consumers to a consumer group** is the main way to scale data consumption from a Kafka topic.
 - **Consumer offsets are stored** in the `consumer_offsets` topic, schemas are stored in the `_schemas` topic.
 - **Use `max.poll.records`** to limit the number of records returned in a single call to `poll()`.
 - **Use `enable.auto.commit=false`** for manual offset control.